blackfalcon/sparks-12u-practice-plans/src/content/static/home.md

 As players move further apart, the step-stride (little hop) should be done with the throw.
 Watch the footwork.

-/* This time slot will fluctuate between base and defense drills based on the needs of the practice.
+\* This time slot will fluctuate between base running and defensive drills based on the needs of the practice.

 ## Game plans